DaveSkender/Stock.Indicators/indicators/T3/README.md

 ### Minimum history requirements

 You must supply at least `6×(N-1)+100` periods of `history`.
-Since this uses a six EMA smoothing techniques, we recommend you use at least `TBD` data points prior to the intended usage date for better precision.
+Since this uses a smoothing technique, we recommend you use at least `6×(N-1)+250` data points prior to the intended usage date for better precision.

 ## Response